No-Name-Yet-Exist/Conceptual-Topology/formal.md

 Define the identity element of M|Z as a family of identity morphisms over the shared Z frame:

-For each X ∈ Ob(C ∪ D), there exists a unique identity morphism:
+For each X ∈ Ob(C ∪ D), there exists a unique identity morphism under a Z frame:

 e|Z(X) := id_X | Z